nf-osi/usagereports/README.md

 # usagereports

+## Intro

-This contains query scripts and an Rmarkdown template to generate data usage reports for a funder.
+This is an R package with functions and templates to generate data usage reports for a funder.
 **No real data** lives here.
-To propose a new figure, it is *recommended* that you add a corresponding function to create example data to help users see what data is expected/what shape they need to get their data into.

 The collection of functions in `R` are prefixed with their intent:
 - `query_*` : Query and compile data from data warehouse, portal assets, Google Analytics, etc.